Last reviewed on 18 January 2021

 It’s perfectly natural to worry about your own health and that of other people in your family.
 Have a chat with your parents or carers or an older sibling about this – it’s important that they know how you feel.
 Always remember that following the official advice reduces the risk of getting the virus.

-Social distancing helps to slow down the spread of the virus and save lives – that's why everyone except key workers was asked to stay at home for so long.
-As the lockdown restrictions are relaxed, it's still important to limit the contact you have with other people.
-Read this BBC Newsround article about the new 'one metre plus' rule.
+Social distancing (not mixing with people outside your household) helps to slow down the spread of the virus and save lives – that's why everyone except key workers is being asked to stay at home.

 NHS guidance is that self-isolation must happen when you (or someone you live with) has symptoms of coronavirus.
 You shouldn’t even leave home to buy food or go for a walk.
 You might have heard some people call this “quarantine”.
 The NHS runs a Test and Trace service to let people know if they have been in contact with someone who has coronavirus (COVID-19).